Glossary

 Family Allowance

 In a number of states, a surviving spouse and/or children are entitled to an allowance paid out of the estate for living expenses during the period of estate administration.
 Typically, this allowance must be approved by the court.
-See Family Entitlements for details on a state-specific basis.
+See state-specific Family Entitlements.

 Fiduciary